BEROCHLU/sakata/README.md

          4. `npm run cooking`
          5. `npm run braindeviceb`
          6. `npm run plot-output2`
-      - #### When installing brain.js on Ubuntu 22 linux-x64, Node.js 16 is required to avoid node-gyp ERR.
+      - #### If you can't install brain.js on Ubuntu 22 linux-x64 due to node-gyp ERR, downgrade the Node.js version to 16.20.2.

    - [TensorFlow](https://www.tensorflow.org): For users who need TensorFlow for Python-based neural network operations.
       - ###### on Linux